kg04ls/Heinzel/README.md

 ![screencast](screencast.gif)

 ## Installation
-Install tkinter in your distro
+Install tkinter in your distro.
 For example ( Arch ):
 ```
 pacman -S tk